 Pentests Often Miss 6 Critical Saas Security Issues.
 Here’s Why.

-VP of Engineering @AppOmni
+By: Tim Bach, VP Engineering @AppOmni

 As security and compliance teams assess the fallout and lessons learned from data breaches, such as the SolarWinds breach, they’ll need to re-evaluate their security practices and controls.
 This is particularly true when it comes to SaaS applications, such as Microsoft 365, and the third-party vendors that connect to those applications.